 There are a number of sources for used or vintage razors, including local antique stores and flea markets (though availability at these places has dropped in recent years), internet auction sites, and buy/sell/trade (B/S/T) sections of the internet shaving forums.
 Maybe even a forgotten razor in an older relative’s bathroom?
 Local stores have the advantage of having something you can see and feel–you are more likely to know to what you are getting.
 Internet auction sites can be useful if you know what you’re doing and are looking for something very specific…though there is always the danger of seller shenanigans.
 The B/S/T areas on shaving forums are probably the place most likely to get a decent razor for a fair price.
 These areas sometimes have “PIF” offers as well: a user wanting to “Pay It Forward” by offering a razor at little or no cost to a new shaver, a member of the armed forces, or for some other reason.

-Two excellent “vintage” DE razors include various versions of the Gillette SuperSpeed, and the Schick Krona–see THIS Sharpologist post for more information.
+Two excellent “vintage” DE razors include various versions of the Gillette SuperSpeed, and the Schick Krona–see How To Buy A Vintage Razor From Ebay for more information on what to look for when buying a vintage razor.

 Open Comb vs. Safety Bar